arcus/education_modules/git_history_of_project/git_history_of_project.md

 </div>
 ***

-The output from your previous command is below:
+Suppose that output from your previous command is below:

 ```
 diff --git a/venus.txt b/venus.txt